Radically improve your designs by learning the baseline grid.

-Step 3: Go to ‘Layout’ > ‘Margins and Columns’, and paste the height into the ‘Bottom’ field’ – this ensures your baseline is absorbed by the margin, and should be flush with the baseline.
-Make sure you turn OFF the link anchor (which is in the middle of the number fields – as you only want the bottom margin to be different from the rest).
+Step 3: Go to Layout > Margins and Columns, and paste the height into the ‘Bottom field’ – this ensures your margin absorbs the baseline, and should be flush with the baseline.
+Make sure you turn OFF the link anchor, which is in the middle icon in the number fields – as you only want the bottom margin to be different from the top and sides.

 Step 4: Using the rectangle frame tool again, measure the height of the baseline’s increment.

-Step 5: Go to ‘Layout’ > ‘Creates Guides’, and paste the height of the baseline into the ‘Gutter’.
-(This ensures the height of your gutters are the same as your baseline grid).
+Step 5: Go to Layout > Creates Guides, and paste the height of the baseline into the ‘Gutter’.
+This ensures the height of your gutters are the same as your baseline grid.
 Also make sure that you have ‘Preview’ ticked (below the ‘Cancel’ button), and in the ‘Options’ field, ‘Fit Guides to’ are set to ‘Margins’ (this is crucial or this process will not work!).

 Pro tip: I also set the column gutter to the same as my row gutter – keeping it consistent!